Why social media is being blamed for fueling riots in France | Federal News Network

 “What the young people in France are doing right now is protesting against state violence, which is a crucial kind of political activity,” Llansó said.
 “And so, how social media companies respond in this moment is really influential over people being able to find their political voice.
 It’s an incredibly difficult line to walk.”

-Nicolas Vaux-Montagny in Lyon, Sylvie Corbet in Paris, France and Barbara Ortutay in San Francisco contributed to this report.
+Nicolas Vaux-Montagny in Lyon, France; Sylvie Corbet and John Leicester in Paris; and Barbara Ortutay in San Francisco contributed to this report.

 Copyright